 Lily glanced up the street, most of the houses looking as though the same blueprint had been used on each.
 Each house stood equal, except for the very last house on the corner.
 This house looked the same as the others underneath, but was covered by a spider of metal with a large hub on the roof.
 The bright, glowing green sign could not be easily missed either.

 The woman at the door laughed.
 "A bit early for that, isn't it, Lily?
-You're going to have to wait a few more hours for the candy I'm afraid.
+We don't even have the candy in a bowl yet.
 But you are in costume, so maybe I should make an exception?
 If you stick around for a few hours, you can come Trick or Treating with us—"

 "I'm sorry, Maddie, but I really am in a hurry."

-"Do you have time to come in for a little bit then?" the woman, Maddie, asked, opening the door wider.
+"Do you have time to come in for a little bit at least?" the woman, Maddie, asked, opening the door wider.

 Lily glanced up at the sky, the sun peaking over the horizon.
 "I don't have much time, but a few minutes shouldn't hurt."